Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Canonical join-representations

-In this section, we use our previous results to classify canonical join and meet representations of torsion classes $\mathcal{T} \in \text{tors}(\Lambda).$ Throughout this section, we assume that $\Lambda = \Bbbk Q/I$ is the cluster-tilted algebra defined by a quiver $Q$, which is either a cyclic quiver or of type $\mathbb{A}$.
+In this section, we use our previous results to classify canonical join- and canonical meet-representations of torsion classes $\mathcal{T} \in \text{tors}(\Lambda).$ Throughout this section, we assume that $\Lambda = \Bbbk Q/I$ is the cluster-tilted algebra defined by a quiver $Q$, which is either a cyclic quiver or of type $\mathbb{A}$.

 \begin{lemma} Let $M(w) \in \text{ind}(\Lambda\text{-mod}).$ Then